open-holloway-makers/dehiscent-rpg/README.md

 To add a new cell, create a class which implements Blank Cell and then override the abstract methods and add your own logic.
 Then in the main class Dehiscent.java, add your cell and its coordinates to the createMap() function.
 Any coordinates which conflict with those of other contributers will simply be moved appropriately after a discussion with the author.

 The world is currently 32 x 32 cells, but can easily grow once it's filled up.

+Check out the existing cells surrounding (0, 0) to get an idea of how the existing mechanics fit together.
+They're a bit rushed and lacking in content, but hopefully will give you a rough idea of how to create a cell, add items, enemies and merchants as well as resolving combat, transactions and some other tricks.

 ##### Workflow #####